 - December – February: December sees the old town decked out for Christmas, with holiday markets selling traditional crafts, food, and mulled wine.
+Advent festivities make Salzburg one of the best places to visit in Europe in December!
 January and February are decidedly cold, with temperatures at or below freezing, but it’s your best chance of seeing snow.

 - March – May: Easter is a popular time to visit Salzburg, with celebrations including a parade, concerts, and traditional markets.
 March and April can be unpredictable in terms of weather (we had sunny, 20 C days for our trip, while the week before was rainy and 9 C).
 May offers great weather and traditional Maypole festivities.